srappaport/challenges/merge_sort.markdown

 GIF that illustrates the concept.
 There's also [this sweet line dance](https://www.youtube.com/watch?v=XaqR3G_NVoo).

 Implement your own version of the algorithm.
 Avoid the temptation to Google solutions in Ruby or other languages.
-Use just the information linked above and you're own deep thinking.
+Use just the information linked above and your own deep thinking.

 ## Analysis